Documentation Index

 How voice cloning works

-- Profile — Creates a voice profile from the original speaker’s audio
+The voice cloning process works in three steps:- Profile — Creates a voice profile from the original speaker’s audio

 - Synthesize — Generates speech in the target language using the cloned voice